 OpenClaw

 It runs locally or on a server and keeps all candidate data on your own machine.
 You configure it with modular "skills" (pre-built or custom) for each part of the workflow.
 The technical bar is higher than OpenCATS.
-You'll need to understand how to set up and connect tools, configure models (it supports GPT-5, Claude, and others), and define your sourcing parameters.
+You need to understand how to set up and connect tools, configure models (it supports GPT-5, Claude, and others), and define your sourcing parameters.

 Odoo Recruitment